Cup-Of-JavaScript/javascript-postgres-db/readme.md

 ## Joins
 - Inner: Join
-  - `A join B` reads: Return ONLY the rows that match.
+  - `Table A join Table B` reads: Return ONLY the rows that match.

+Example:

 ![](./docs/inner-join.png)

 - Outer: Left vs Right
   - Protip: Always prefer one or the other (I prefer left)
-    - `B right join A` is the same as `A left join B`
+    - `Table B right join Table A` is the same as `Table A left join Table B`
-  - `A left join B` reads: Return EVERYTHING from the left table and return nulls from the right table if no match
+  - `Table A left join Table B` reads: Return EVERYTHING from the left table and return nulls from the right table if no match

+Example:

 ![](./docs/outer-join.png)